 💡 Tip: Always include lighting direction in your prompt.
 "Soft window light from the left" gives a model much more information than just "good lighting."

 Speed matters because iteration matters.
 A model that takes 45 seconds per image slows your workflow significantly.
-But speed and quality are often in tension.
+But speed and quality are often in tension, and the newest models are closing that gap fast.

 | Speed Tier | Examples | Best For |